 These bus tours offer either a taped narration or a live guide.
 Buses with taped narration offer hookups with multilingual channels while live guides usually give the tour in English.

-Tip: If you don't like the tour guide, take the first opportunity to hop off and wait for the next bus.
-Hopefully it will have a better guide.
+Tip: If you don't like the tour guide or sound system, take the first opportunity to hop off and wait for the next bus.